15 Email Marketing Best Practices: Guide for 2020

 4. Send Welcome Emails

-But do you know that sending a series of three welcome emails brings significantly better results in terms of both engagement and conversion rates?
+However, sending the right welcome message goes far beyond a simple “hello.”
+By crafting a series of three welcome emails, you can expect significantly better results in terms of both engagement and conversion rates while showcasing the following:

-- show up as a trustworthy ecommerce business
+- Presenting yourself as a trustworthy ecommerce business.

-- invite new subscribers to follow you on social media, etc.
+- Invite new subscribers to follow you on social media.

-See the example of three welcome messages below:
+Check out some examples of welcome messages below:

 5. Use Storytelling